rosekamallove/resume/resume.md

 ### <span class="project-heading">YouTemy <div class="link">[GitHub](https://github.com/rosekamallove/youtemy) | [Deployed](https://youtemy.tech)</div></span> <span class="technologies">React, Firestore, YouTube Data API & Cypress</span>

-A platform providing the user the ability to track their YouTube course and offer recommended courses decided by the admin.
+A platform providing the user the ability to track YouTube course and offer recommended courses.

 - Built with **ReachJS** using the **YouTube Data API** and using **Firestore** as a Database
 - Integration Tests written in **Cypress** with **Continious Integration** & **Continous Deployement** (GitHub Actions)